ZYX2222/hERG_binding_regressor/README.md

    (Note: Counted_ECFP can be obtained from SMILES by the RDKit using the “AllChem.GetHashedMorganFingerprint” commands.)

 ### XGBoost
-   XBoost.ipynb: develop XGBoost models based on fingerprints (such as CECFP).
+   XBoost.ipynb: develop XGBoost models based on fingerprints (such as CECFP);
+   XGB-CECFP.pkl: The optimal model.

 ### GNN
    engine.py, model.py, utils.py: contain GNN models and helper functions;